What Is Out-the-Door Price — and What's Actually Hiding Inside It

 Manufacturers often offer two incentive options: a cash rebate or a low financing rate.
 You usually can't take both.

-The move: dealer steers you toward the low rate, captures the rebate on the back end, and quietly holds more front-end gross because you're focused on the attractive financing number.
+The move: dealer steers you toward the low rate, captures the rebate on the back end, and holds more front-end gross because you're focused on the attractive financing number.

 How to Negotiate the Out-the-Door Price